adamyaagg/Melbourne_House_Pricing_Prediction/README.md

 <br>
 • Utilized Box plots and distribution plots to visualize the distribution of data and identify outliers.
 <br>
-• Used Catplot to visualize relationships between variables and understand their dependencies.
+• Used Catplot graph to visualize relationships between variables and understand their dependencies.
 <br>
 • Conducted covariance and correlation analysis to quantify the relationships between variables.